marko-polo-cheno/ASCII-Adapter/README.md

 # Abstract-ASCII-Adapter
 Takes in pictures and videos and creates the same thing in coloured text form.
 Done in Python

 Created by:

 Mark Chen - Project Lead and Software Engineer
 Bonnie Peng - Software Engineer
-<br>Ted Weng - Software Engineer
+Ted Weng - Software Engineer